Salta al contenuto principale

 $ sudo lb build

-After the completion of the process or for build a new version, we need to cleanup the environment from previous build
+After the completion of the process or to build a new version, we need to clean up the environment from the previous build:

 $ sudo lb clean